A little bit about me

-I recently started a new educational pursuit to obtain my doctorate of design (DDes) in transition design at Carnegie Mellon University.
+In 2016, I started working toward a professional doctorate of design (DDes) in transition design at Carnegie Mellon University.
 Transition design recognizes the need for systems-level thinking and participatory design to effectively create solutions that will lead to more sustainable futures.
-Over the course of the next three years, I hope to deepen my understanding of human happiness and motivation, organization design, performance management, impact metrics and the economics of happiness; co-create new ways to evaluate, measure, and share success; and generate resources for individuals, communities, and organizations to facilitate human-centered change.
+Over the course of the next three years, I hope to deepen my understanding of positive psychology, organizational design, human resources, employee engagement and development; co-create new ways to understand, evaluate, and reward success; and generate resources for individuals, communities, and organizations to facilitate human-centered organizational change.

 I currently lead the service design team at Fannie Mae in Washington, D.C. and am helping to establish their new in-house design capability.
 In addition to my work in design, I'm also really passionate about strengthening the connection between higher education and industry, and have been heavily involved in campus recruiting, mentoring and public speaking.
 One of these days, I will find time to start blogging...